shubhamlokhande2147/Police-Duty-Scheduling/SRS_Document.md

 ## Non-Functional Requirement:

 ### Security
-Registered student will allowed to see the exam update.
+Registered officers will allowed to see the generated reports.
-The webside should have authentication process for students while logging.
+The website should have authentication process for admin, attendance master, police officers while logging.
 System will automatically log off  all user after some time due to inactiveness.
-Account of student will be blocked by system if it is inavtivated mor than specific time decided by admin.
+System  will internally maintain secure communiction channel between Servers ( Web Servers, App Servers, databse Server ).
-System  will internally maintain secure communiction channel between Servers ( Web Servers, App Servers, databse Server) Sensitive data will be always encrypted across communcation.
+Sensitive data will be always encrypted across communcation.
 User proper firewall to protect servers from out side fishing, velnerable attacks.